mikewlange/Ubuntu-CUDA-9_1-DeepLearning-AI-Setup/README.md

 # Ubuntu-GPU-AI-Setup
-Ubuntu CUDA Deep Learning GPU Setup - CUDA, cuDNN, Torch, Python 2, Python 3, TensorFlow, Theano, Keras, Pytorch, OpenCV, Dlib and many specialised tools, frameworks and open source libraries.
+Ubuntu CUDA Deep Learning GPU Setup - CUDA, cuDNN, Torch, Python 2, Python 3, TensorFlow, Theano, Keras, Pytorch, OpenCV, Dlib, and many specialised tools, frameworks and open source libraries.

 What's the point of posting another deep learning machine setup guide?
 To be frank, most of the ones I've read suck or are incomplete for a bare metal setup.